CarbonFlora/robusta/readme.md

 Given station, bearing, line data information on plan, if a program can reconstruct the line work then it should be proof of constructability.

 ## Todo!()
+- See egui dock, check for an example.
 - Reconstruct horizontal linework given a table
 - linear algebra library thru nalgebra, faer, or cgmath. nalgebra - general purpose